How To Publish Your First Research Paper? Full Process Explained

 Publication and Beyond:

-Paper publishing journals assign peer reviewers and often provide the option to authors to refer a certain number of reviewers.
+Journal editors typically assign peer reviewers and often allow authors to recommend a certain number of reviewers for their manuscripts.
 Based on the content and initial evaluation, articles end up in various categories that may be labeled differently on different platforms.
-The articles that do not end up as Desk Rejected, Deferred for Revision, or Blocked are approved for peer review.
+Manuscripts that are not desk-rejected, deferred for revision, or blocked are approved for peer review.
 The peer review process is a robust way of ensuring that submissions are high in quality.

-Once articles are reviewed and resubmitted by the authors after required editing, they are sent for Editor Approval.
+Once articles are reviewed, edited, and resubmitted by the authors, they are sent for editorial approval.
 This is where an editorial member determines the suitability of the submission the journal.
 Editors also ensure that the reviewers’ comments have been addressed.
-Even at this stage illegitimacy of the paper, incorrect submission, or failure to address reviewers’ comments may lead papers to be deferred for publication or rejected.
+Even at this stage, issues such as the illegitimacy of the paper, incorrect submission, or failure to address reviewers' comments may result in deferral or rejection of the manuscript.
 Once the editors are satisfied with the resubmission, authors can go ahead and publish a research paper.

 The next step is copyediting for approved articles.
 This is where minor spelling, punctuation, grammar errors, etc. are corrected.
-Once the paper is edited in this stage, it is ready to be published.
-Authors are notified of the final approval of the paper followed by which they are allowed to hit the publish button.
+Once the manuscript reaches this stage, it is ready to be published.
+Accordingly, authors are notified about its final approval.

-It is equally important as how to write a research paper for publication that authors evaluate their publishing options.
-They must make a choice between traditional and open-access publishing.
+Authors need to understand that mastering the art of writing a research paper is as essential as evaluating the available publishing options.
+Accordingly, authors need to choose between traditional and open-access publishing.
 Open-access publishing, of late, has become a common means for authors and universities to publish research papers as it empowers authors with a lot more flexibility and freedom than traditional publishing.

 In terms of affordability, open-access publishing clearly trumps its counterparts.
 Speed of publishing is another aspect that lends weight to open-access publishing.
 Authors' ability to retain the copyright of their papers is also a factor that tips the scale toward open-access publishing’s direction.
 Authors must choose the right platform based on its scope, domain, and all of these other factors combined.

 After successfully publishing a paper, it is time to promote the research.
-To stop all the hard work behind the paper from going to waste, authors must pay extra attention to amplifying their work among new audiences.
-They may do this on their own leveraging communities, professional networks, social media, and more.
-Some publications also offer paid marketing for selected papers.
+To ensure their hard work doesn’t go unnoticed, manuscript authors must also focus on research promotion to reach and engage new audiences.
+Authors can independently promote their research by leveraging professional networks, online communities, social media, and other platforms.
+Some journals also offer scientific communication services for a fee.

 Conclusion: